sparsell/ruby-public-private-methods-readme/README.md

 ### Why Use Private Methods?

-Private methods help us to obscure information and functionality from the user.
-For example, let's say we have an application on the web.
-Users need to sign in to our application.
-A user will input their username and password to do so.
-The action of taking in that password and using it to log someone in would be a good candidate for a private method.
-We would never want someone to be able to call `user.password` and reveal our users' super-secret password.
+Private methods are a way of encapsulating functionality within a class.
+For example, a bartender can make a drink at a customer's request.
+Part of the process of making a drink includes choosing liquors, mixers, garnish, and stirring everything together.
+As a customer, you're permitted to ask the bartender for a drink but you can't instruct him or her on each step.
+The smaller steps that make up the bartender's job can be considered private methods.

-There is another reason to designate a method as private.
-Doing so will signal to other developers that this method is *depended* on by other methods in your program.
-It signals that they should beware of refactoring such a method for fear of breaking other parts of the program that they may not realize rely on it.
+Private methods also signal to other developers that this method is *depended* on by other methods in your program.
+It signals that they should beware of removing such a method for fear of breaking other parts of the program that they may not realize rely on it.

 ### Building Private Methods